 *PRO TIP* – When purchasing a refrigerator, stay away from one that juts out beyond your cabinetry.

 Make the Most of Your Small Kitchen

-Maximizing a small kitchen design is possible.
-You want to make the most of every inch of kitchen counter, cabinet, and floor space.
-Basic clutter control is part of the solution and making smart decisions concerning what you store in your kitchen (and what you don’t) is critically important.
+Maximizing a small kitchen design can be easily attained.
+You want to make the most of every inch of your kitchen counter, cabinetry, and floor space.
+Basic clutter control is part of the solution and making smart decisions concerning what you store in your kitchen is critically important.
 With some planning and organization, your small kitchen will seem to be twice as big as it was before.